orbitmines/archive/projects/Project - OrbitMines Minecraft.md

 Create a bunge of helper methods for all the store accesss like levels etc.. that way we separate the logic from how it's stored.
 RunSelectionGUI shouldnt be a GUI, but rather a selector like the choice, with holograms.
 And for the hol9ograms in choice as for this one, we already have an abstraction for holograms/FloatingItems refactor to use that.
 Same with Bossbar if I recall correctly, if not ignore that.

+### 3
+Honey should've been Bee hives with smoke under them and spawned bees near each of them, and flowers around them.
+Not honey blocks.

 ---